CT6001 - Microwave and Optical Fibre Communications (2022/23)

 |Total study hours||300|

 This module introduces students to microwave and optoelectronic technologies.
 It covers the key features of modern microwave wireless systems, their operations and design requirements.
-Also covered is basic concepts of optoelectronics.
+Also covered are basic concepts of optoelectronics.
 Students are shown how various optoelectronic devices are currently used in laser line-of-sight and fibre optic communication systems.
-The module develops analytical and design knowledge, and provides experience of team working through a group work.
+The module develops analytical and design knowledge and provides experience of team working through group work.

 • The microwave spectrum.
 Applications and the role of microwaves in modern communications systems: economics and relative merits.
 Microwave circuit analysis and components for microwave systems.

 • Terrestrial Microwave Radio Systems: Microwave radio propagation characteristics: atmospheric absorption, diffraction, reflection, fading effects.
 Line-of-sight links: planning, regulations/frequency plans; site selection; energy budget-path analysis, noise calculations; fade margins; Comparison of FM analogue and digital links.
 Modulation and multiplexing techniques, spectral efficiency.

 • Radar Systems: Origin, history, applications of radar, principles of basic pulse, FMCW and Doppler radar systems; regulatory bodies and frequency allocation.
 Radar equation: prediction of maximum range, minimum detectable signal; probability of detection, false alarm, integration.